 When will I be notified if my workshop has been accepted?

-Letters of acceptance/rejection will be sent out by the end of July 2021.
+Notifications of acceptance/rejection will be sent out in August 2021.

 For any questions, please reach out to CaT@Sabin.org